opendocsg/opendoc-supreme-court-judgements/2019_SGCA_14/report.md

 ## Decision below

 22     As mentioned above, the Consent Order required the court to determine the fair market value of JCSV.
 Mr Abhilash’s principal submission before the Judge was that JCSV should be valued on an _income basis_.
 He argued that the income basis was appropriate because JCSV was a going concern, and had a significant amount of goodwill as evidenced by existing contracts, past investment offers, and certifications which qualified it to manufacture components for well-known companies.
-He submitted that the true value of the company was between $39,649,308 and $75,699,572 – the income value and the investment value that Mr Rao had arrived at.[\[note: 19\]](#Ftn_19)
+He submitted that the true value of the company was between $39,649,308 and $75,699,572 – the income value and the investment value that Mr Rao had arrived at.[^19]

 23     Mr Yeo’s main submission below was that JCSV should be valued on a _net assets basis_.
 He rejected the investment basis of valuation because that would be contrary to the terms of the Consent Order (which specified fair market value).
-He also rejected the income basis of valuation because JCSV was a historically loss-making company and Mr Rao’s projection of JCSV’s future cash flows was predicated on speculation, and therefore could not be relied upon.[\[note: 20\]](#Ftn_20)
+He also rejected the income basis of valuation because JCSV was a historically loss-making company and Mr Rao’s projection of JCSV’s future cash flows was predicated on speculation, and therefore could not be relied upon.[^20]

 24     The Judge held that although the Consent Order provided that JCSV was to be valued on a “fair market value” basis, and not an investment basis, it also envisaged that the court would have the discretion to make adjustments in arriving at the final determination.
-In particular, the Consent Order provided that the court should consider whether the Shanghai Ossen offer had any effect on the valuation of the shares.[\[note: 21\]](#Ftn_21) Nevertheless, the Judge saw no factual basis for adopting the investment approach.
-Although Shanghai Ossen made an initial proposal in 2015 to invest in JCSV, that offer was subject to a due diligence check which was never carried out (which the Judge found was due to Mr Abhilash’s failure to cooperate in accepting the proposal).[\[note: 22\]](#Ftn_22) She thus found that the offer had “evaporated”, and it was “entirely speculative” as to whether another company might have a similar interest.[\[note: 23\]](#Ftn_23)
+In particular, the Consent Order provided that the court should consider whether the Shanghai Ossen offer had any effect on the valuation of the shares.[^21] Nevertheless, the Judge saw no factual basis for adopting the investment approach.
+Although Shanghai Ossen made an initial proposal in 2015 to invest in JCSV, that offer was subject to a due diligence check which was never carried out (which the Judge found was due to Mr Abhilash’s failure to cooperate in accepting the proposal).[^22] She thus found that the offer had “evaporated”, and it was “entirely speculative” as to whether another company might have a similar interest.[^23]

 25     The Judge then turned to consider the market value of JCSV.
 As between the income approach and the net assets approach, she took the view that the latter was applicable.
-She found that the income approach was inapplicable because JCSV was not a going concern, in the sense that it was not self-sustaining from its operating turnover.[\[note: 24\]](#Ftn_24) She also did not accept Mr Abhilash’s submission (and Mr Rao’s opinion) that JCSV’s intangible assets could generate future revenue for the company.
+She found that the income approach was inapplicable because JCSV was not a going concern, in the sense that it was not self-sustaining from its operating turnover.[^24] She also did not accept Mr Abhilash’s submission (and Mr Rao’s opinion) that JCSV’s intangible assets could generate future revenue for the company.
 At \[32\]–\[48\] of the Grounds of Decision, the Judge examined the evidence in respect of each of the three intangible assets relied upon by Mr Abhilash, and concluded that they could not reasonably be said to be sources of future revenue for JCSV.
 It should be noted that Mr Abhilash is not challenging this finding on appeal.
 Consequently, the Judge accepted Mr Thio’s assessment that, on the income approach, JCSV would have a nil valuation.
 She rejected Mr Rao’s valuation on the income approach as it was tainted by his projection of future sales, which formed a core part of his valuation.
-Left with a company with an undisputed loss-making record, the Judge took the view that the net assets basis of valuation was the applicable approach.[\[note: 25\]](#Ftn_25)
+Left with a company with an undisputed loss-making record, the Judge took the view that the net assets basis of valuation was the applicable approach.[^25]

-26     The Judge held that there was no reason to adjust the valuation that Mr Thio had reached on a net assets basis.[\[note: 26\]](#Ftn_26) She first noted that Mr Rao provided no counter-valuation on a net assets basis, and Mr Abhilash therefore had no basis to critique Mr Thio’s valuation.
+26     The Judge held that there was no reason to adjust the valuation that Mr Thio had reached on a net assets basis.[^26] She first noted that Mr Rao provided no counter-valuation on a net assets basis, and Mr Abhilash therefore had no basis to critique Mr Thio’s valuation.
 We note that although Mr Rao did initially provide a valuation on a net assets basis in his valuation report, this was not eventually relied upon, either by Mr Abhilash in his closing submissions or by Mr Rao in cross-examination when asked to comment on Mr Thio’s valuation on a net assets basis.
-As for the criticism that Mr Thio’s valuation failed to account for JCSV’s intangible assets, this was not correct as Mr Thio had factored them in, albeit by giving them a limited value.[\[note: 27\]](#Ftn_27)
+As for the criticism that Mr Thio’s valuation failed to account for JCSV’s intangible assets, this was not correct as Mr Thio had factored them in, albeit by giving them a limited value.[^27]

 27     The Judge also rejected the related submission that JCSV could not possibly be worth only $109,589 (on Mr Thio’s net assets basis) because Shanghai Ossen had expressed an interest to buy the company for $50m.
 Mr Abhilash had argued that Shanghai Ossen would not have come up with such an offer if it was not reasonably satisfied that the offer was justified.
 The Judge disagreed for three reasons: